MineFrostID/osu-beatmap-request-module/README.md

 - Make sure osu!
 Request command is enabled

 ## How to use (For Streamer)
-A. osu! request bot app
+A. osu! request module app
-1. Open osu-request-bot app
+1. Open osu-beatmap-request-module app
 2. Click the link inside terminal to login
 3. Authorize with your osu! account
 4. Go back to terminal, click another link to get legacy api